Trauma and Post-Traumatic Stress Syndrome

 Center for Brain Recovery

-At our Headwaters Center for Brain Recovery (CBR), specialists work with each patient’s multi-disciplinary treatment team to review the patient’s progress and identify any other psychological difficulties.
+At our Headwaters Center for Brain Recovery (CBR), specialists work with each client’s multi-disciplinary treatment team to review the client’s progress and identify any other psychological difficulties.
 Our licensed therapists and master’s-level clinicians offer custom treatment plans for post-traumatic stress disorder.

 Based on the unique circumstances of each individual, Headwaters may offer evidence-based treatments proven to be effective for PTSD symptoms, including anticipating triggers, reducing anxiety and fear responses, managing mood swings and anger, and processing traumatic memories.
 These approaches are successfully used to treat a variety of other mental health concerns, including anxiety, depression, and personality disorders.